July 2010 Archives

 - Competence in interpretive, critical reading of literary texts (beyond summarizing the plot)

-- Evidence of Intellectual engagement with your peers and the course content (in person and online)
+- Intellectual engagement with your peers and the course content (in person and online)

 - Ability to plan, research, draft, revise, and polish college-level essays